 Harry Houdini was a Hungarian-American illusionist and stunt performer, noted for his sensational escape acts.
 He first attracted attention in the US and then in Europe.
-His repertoire included police cells, ropes, chains and straitjackets.
+His repertoire included police cells, ropes, chains and strait jackets.

-Now, I am beginning to think that toddlers go to some secret Houdini camp when the rest of the house is sleeping because many of the performance tricks of toddlers are very Houdini-like.
+Toddlers clearly go to some secret Houdini camp when the rest of the house is sleeping because many of the performance tricks of toddlers are very Houdini-like.
 Here are just a few:

-- The one where a couple of hours after putting them to bed you go and check on them and find they have climbed out of their baby sleeping bag, PJs and nappy, chucked the whole lot on the floor and are fast asleep;
+- The one where a couple of hours after putting them to bed you go and check on them and find they have climbed out of their baby sleeping bag, PJs and nappy, chucked the whole lot on the floor and are fast asleep.

-- The one where they somehow manage to wiggle their arms out of their car seat straps, despite the fact that you pulled them as tight as you possibly could;
+- The one where they somehow manage to wiggle their arms out of their car seat straps, despite the fact that you pulled them as tight as you possibly could.

-- The one where they perform a triple back flip with pike and land on the floor outside of their cot bed;
+- The one where they perform a triple back flip with pike and land on the floor outside of their cot bed.

-- The one where you are in the supermarket and you turn to reach for the strawberries and they are now standing on the little seat they were sat nicely in five seconds ago;
+- The one where you are in the supermarket and you turn to reach for the strawberries and they are now standing on the little seat they were sat nicely in five seconds ago.

-- The one where despite the fact that they are too short to reach the door handle they somehow manage to get the door open;
+- The one where despite the fact that they are too short to reach the door handle they somehow manage to get the door open.

-- The one where despite the fact that you have put them in two vests with poppers and dungarees they still manage to take all their clothes off just as you need to dash out on the school run;
+- The one where despite the fact that you have put them in two vests with poppers and dungarees they still manage to take all their clothes off just as you need to dash out on the school run.

 - The one where…you just have no idea how they did it!

-Anyone else live with Houdini?
+Anyone else ever lived with Houdini?